 Inventory consists of Aware in Care Kits, which are given to members free of charge, or sold to non members.
-During the year \$1,434 (2020 - \$3,617) was expensed under client services that related to the Aware in Care Kits distributed.
+During the year, the entire amount of \$14,569 was expensed as it was determined that the net realizable value is \$nil.